 Which teachers should students ask for recommendations?

 It can be tricky for students to know who to ask for recommendations.
-Sometimes, their ‘favourite’ teacher isn’t actually the best choice.
-Another common impulse is to choose teachers from the subjects in which students achieve the best grades - but again, that’s not always wise.
+Sometimes, their ‘favourite’ teacher may not be the best choice.
+Another common impulse is to choose teachers from the subjects in which students achieve the best grades – but again, that’s not always wise.

 Colleges want to hear from teachers who can write about students’ drive, persistence, curiosity and commitment.
 While a student might achieve straight As in Maths, they might sit quietly in class and often turn in homework late because – although they have an aptitude for it – they’re simply not that interested.